Timinator2000/Algorithm_X/13 - customizing your solver/01 - algorithm x.md

 # Long Pause

 As I move forward with customization options, I will assume you have a reasonable idea how the above algorithm works.
 I am sure you noticed you can solve a lot of exact cover problems without understanding the details of the algorithm, but if you want to do any customization, you will need a basic understanding of the internal Algorithm X mechanics.
-I must admit I went through the example on Wikipedia more times than I can count as I worked my way through the various exact cover puzzles.
+I must admit, I went through the example on Wikipedia more times than I can count as I worked my way through the various exact cover puzzles.
 Take as much time as you need!

 # What Can Be Customized?